pawankeshari/dlspecialization/README.md

 # dlspecialization
 Deep Learning Specialization

-This course has been completed on Coursera offerred by deeplearning.ai.
+This course has been completed on Coursera offered by deeplearning.ai.
 In this specialization we have implemented different algorithms from the core in python.

 The codes have written in Jupyter notebook.